Lekin...: Analysis

 Gulzar said about the film, "Lekin, for me, is special because of its element of mystery.
 Usually, when you make a mystery film, you provide a solution at the end.
 Lekin however doesn't - it just leaves you wondering."
 Subhash K. Jha said Lekin is "a film of hints, allusions and illusions".
 Writing for Scroll.in, Damini Kulkarni wrote, "Lekin draws a powerful analogy between a ghost frozen in time and a woman repeatedly victimised by men."
 Meheli Sen, in her book Haunting Bollywood: Gender, Genre, and the Supernatural in Hindi Commercial Cinema labelled the film as an "iteration of the Gothic film".
 According to Encyclopedia of Indian Cinema, the film "adds to the horror iconography" through the use of "ruins, dungeons, suggestive music and fluttering pigeons", as well as its portrayal of the tribal Banjaras.

 Ruth Vanita, author of the book Dancing with the Nation, claims that Lekin is "a good example of the merry mix that is Hindu–Muslim hybridity in Bombay cinema".
 She explained that kind Muslims dominate the background of the story, often saving the Hindu characters, and the order is reversed in present times with good Hindus.
-Discussing the film's themes, Vanita writes that the film's main element are ghosts, which are common in both pupular Hinduism and Islam, but believes that "rebirth provides the enclosing framework".
+Discussing the film's themes, Vanita writes that the film's main element are ghosts, which are common in both popular Hinduism and Islam, but believes that "rebirth provides the enclosing framework".
 Vanita further notes the fact that unlike previous ghost stories in Hindi films, in this film the ghost is real.
 In the same book, the author mentions the way the erotic undertone of the story is built, where the male lead is attracted more to the ghost than his wife, with "death and liberation portrayed as almost orgasmic experiences".